samsmithnz/SoftwareAdvice/README.md

 # Software Advice
 A not to be taken seriously musing about software problems, wisdom, and possible solutions.
 DevOps, microservices, containers, RegEx, Linq, "clever" developers and everything in between.

-Using [Pandoc](https://pandoc.org/MANUAL.html) to convert the markdown to PDF and Word with [GitHub Actions](https://github.com/pandoc/pandoc-action-example)
+Using [Pandoc](https://pandoc.org/MANUAL.html) to convert the markdown to PDF and Word with [GitHub Actions](https://github.com/pandoc/pandoc-action-example) (See releases to find a downloadable docx version of the markdown)

 [![CI](https://github.com/samsmithnz/SoftwareAdvice/actions/workflows/pipeline.yml/badge.svg)](https://github.com/samsmithnz/SoftwareAdvice/actions/workflows/pipeline.yml)